Path dependence: Railway track gauges

-Several tramway systems have unique or rare gauges (for example, Dresden tramway is the only 1450 mm gauge rail system in the world) and despite the disadvantage of having to order modifications to rolling stock compared to the standard offerings of major manufacturers, the cost premium for each individual order is orders of magnitude lower than the cost of regauging the entire network.

 Economics

 Path dependence theory was originally developed by economists to explain technology adoption processes and industry evolution.
 The theoretical ideas have had a strong influence on evolutionary economics.
 A common expression of the concept is the claim that predictable amplifications of small differences are a disproportionate cause of later circumstances, and, in the "strong" form, that this historical hang-over is inefficient.

 There are many models and empirical cases where economic processes do not progress steadily toward some pre-determined and unique equilibrium, but rather the nature of any equilibrium achieved depends partly on the process of getting there.
 Therefore, the outcome of a path-dependent process will often not converge towards a unique equilibrium, but will instead reach one of several equilibria (sometimes known as absorbing states).

 This dynamic vision of economic evolution is very different from the tradition of neo-classical economics, which in its simplest form assumed that only a single outcome could possibly be reached, regardless of initial conditions or transitory events.
 With path dependence, both the starting point and 'accidental' events (noise) can have significant effects on the ultimate outcome.
 In each of the following examples it is possible to identify some random events that disrupted the ongoing course, with irreversible consequences.